136 Creative Party Ideas

 10. Pink bikini

-Mix up raspberry lemonade, coconut rum, and amaretto liqueur in a pitcher.
+Mix raspberry lemonade, coconut rum, and amaretto liqueur in a pitcher.
 Halve a coconut with your bare hands (use your kung fu), then fill both halves with the mixture from the pitcher.

 11. Blood lust